 Read too: Discover all 6,852 islands in Japan

-The most interesting thing is that this island is a volcano within another volcano.
+The most interesting thing is that this island is a volcano within a volcano.
 Aogashima Island is located south of the Izu Islands, about 358 kilometers south of Tokyo.
 Its size is only 6 square kilometers and only 165 people reside on the island.

-Okunoshima - Rabbits Island
+Okunoshima – Rabbit Island

-Okunoshima is a famous island in Hiroshima prefecture.
-A famous island full of rabbits scattered throughout the island, where we can feed and pet them.
+Okunoshima is a famous island in Hiroshima Prefecture.
+A famous island full of rabbits scattered all over the island, where we can feed and pet them.

-Gunkanjima (Hashima) – Abandoned island
+Gunkanjima (Hashima) – Abandoned Island

 Shikinejima – A tropical island

 It's hard to believe there's a tropical island just two and a half hours away from Tokyo.
 Visitors can hike, camp, snorkel, swim, sunbathe or enjoy the natural hot springs on Shikinejima Island without the need to go to other distant places like Okinawa.